tuxinal/girlbossed/README.md

     {
       "type": "arrow", // you can see a list of death types below "attacker": "minecraft:skeleton",
-      "deathMessage": "%1$s was shot by %2$s" // %1$s gets replaced by the player name and %2$s would be the attacker entity's name
+      "deathMessage": "%1$s was shot by %2$s", // %1$s gets replaced by the player name and %2$s would be the attacker entity's name
-    }
+      "players": [] // you can make a death message only apply to certain players, leave empty to apply to all players }
   ],
   "otherDeaths": [
     {
       "type": "fall",
-      "deathMessage": "%s couldn't girlboss gravity" // %s gets replaced by player name }
+      "deathMessage": "%s couldn't girlboss gravity", // %s gets replaced by player name "players":[
+        "Tuxinal",  // player names are case sensitive "steve"     // there can be multiple players
+      ]
+    }
   ]
 }